 The village is set on the Grand Union Canal and has a large marina where the famous annual Crick Boat Show is held.

-Crick also has a well-regarded primary school and a fine church housing a rare church organ, restored in 2009 with help from the National Lottery Heritage Fund.
-The church building has also been repaired and restored in 2011, thanks to help from English Heritage.
+Crick also has a well-regarded primary school and a fine church, St.Margaret's, housing a rare church organ, restored in around 2010 with help from the National Lottery Heritage Fund.
+The church building was also repaired and restored in 2011, thanks to further help from English Heritage.

 Special Events held or coming up this year